ferrocene/ferrocene/src/types-and-traits.rst

    :t:`value` is the value of its :t:`expression`.

 #. :dp:`fls_t36rk3wikq28`
-   Else, if the :t:`enum variant` is the first :t:`enum variant` in the :s:`EnumVariantList`, then the :t:`value` is zero.
+   Otherwise, if the :t:`enum variant` is the first :t:`enum variant` in the :s:`EnumVariantList`, then the :t:`value` is zero.

 #. :dp:`fls_8ajw5trd23wi`